Do you know what to do with old sheets? You could donate or trash the bedding, or you could recycle this spent fabric and turn it into something new.

 Sheet fabric may not be durable enough for a purse, but they are an ideal fabric for pouches.
 Drawstring bags can serve many uses.
 You can use them to organize travel essentials, wrap gifts, or keep your purse organized.
-This drawstring bag tutorial will show you how to craft a simple pouch.

 3. Use Thick Sheets as a Weed Barrier

 Thick, opaque sheets can work well as a weed barrier in your garden.
 Make sure that your sheets are not thin or transparent.
 Darker colors work best.
 If you have a lot of open space in your garden bed, lay down sections of your old sheet before topping it off with a few inches of fresh mulch.
 If you have lighter cotton sheets, you can use these in your garden in the wintertime to protect more fragile perennials.